abuiles/ember-101/hands-on.md

 create tests/unit/controllers/friends/edit-test.js
 ~~~~~~~~

-T> Since we are working with an object we must specify `--type=object`
+T> Since we are working with an object, we must specify `--type=object`
 to extend from **Ember.ObjectController**.

-Then we can write the same computed property for checking if the object
+Then we can write the same computed property to check whether the object
-is valid and the save and cancel actions.
+is valid, as well as to check the save and cancel actions.

 Write the following in **app/controllers/friends/edit.js**: